Important information regarding the Financial Conduct Authority (FCA) Overseas Fund Regime (OFR)

 Key changes under the OFR:

-Financial Services Compensation Scheme (FSCS) Protection: Overseas funds recognized under the OFR are unlikely to be covered by the UK's FSCS.
-This means that if the fund fails, UK investors may not be able to claim compensation from the FSCS.
+Financial Services Compensation Scheme (FSCS) Protection: Overseas funds recognised under the OFR are unlikely to be covered by the UK's FSCS.
+This means that if the fund fails, UK investors are unlikely to be eligible for compensation from the FSCS.

 The FCA has introduced disclosure requirements to ensure UK investors are aware of the protection they have, or do not have.
 This includes guidance on the information that needs to be disclosed in the prospectus and supplementary point-of-sale information.